parismollo/Liris/README.md

 * 3 different species
 * measurements: petal and sepal length, petal and sepal width

-The purpose of this project is to build a model that can predicts the species of the flower from the measurement of the petal and the sepal
+The purpose of this project is to build a model that can predicts the species of the flower from the measurements of the petal and the sepal